yairm210/Unciv/Mods.md

 If the option "Show all Play folders" does not have a check next to it click it.
 You should see some new files that appear on your screen.
 *Now* navigate to `Android/data/com.unciv.app/files/mods`

-When loading a mod, it needs to be in its own folder in `/mods` - this is how you will work when you're editing your mod
+When loading a mod, it needs to be in its own folder in `/mods` - this is how you will work when you're editing your mod.

 ## Other